The Mystery of Alpha and the Isotopes: Methodology

 Absorption profiles are modelled using compound broadening, defined by the turbulent contribution and the gas temperature $T$.
-It is important to use compound broadening \cite{Lee2020AI-VPFIT} rather than turbulent because (i) compound incorporates turbulent as a limiting case and is hence more general, (ii) it is well known that absorption system gas temperatures are typically $\sim$10$^3$K, and (iii) empirically, compound requires fewer free parameters to fit an absorption complex \cite{Lee2023bias}, further suggesting it is the physically appropriate model to use.
-We constrain individual components to have Doppler parameters $0.3 \le b \le 10$ km/s, to minimise the chances of blended components being fitted with single profiles having an artificially high $b$ parameter.
+It is important to use compound broadening \cite{Lee2020AI-VPFIT} rather than turbulent because (i) compound incorporates turbulent as a limiting case and is hence more general, (ii) it is well known that absorption system gas temperatures are typically $\sim$10$^4$K e.g. \cite{Carswell2012, Cooke2015, Welsh2020, Noterdaeme2021, Milakovic2021}, and (iii) empirically, compound requires fewer free parameters to fit an absorption complex \cite{Lee2023bias}, further suggesting it is the physically appropriate model to use.
+We constrain individual components to have Doppler parameters $0.3 \le b \le 10$ km/s.
+The lower limit was set to be below the smallest values found in practice and hence to avoid numerical difficulties caused by component rejection in the fitting procedure if the free parameter $b$ happens to reduce to zero (resulting in rejection of that component).
+The upper limit was chosen to avoid any possible artificially high $b$ values occurring in some models.
 The number of free model parameters are minimised by tieing physically related parameters \citep{web:VPFIT}.
+Specifically, for each redshift component, we tied component redshifts and component velocity dispersion parameters $b$.
+All column density parameters are free so that component to component ionization differences are accounted for i.e. the model building procedure allows for different velocity structures for different atomic species.

-In addition to Voigt parameters, each data segment includes additional continuum parameters, to ensure correct parameter error estimates.
+In addition to Voigt parameters, each data segment includes additional continuum parameters, the purpose of which is to fine-tune the user-provided continuum model \citep{web:VPFIT}.
+The covariance matrix then contains terms associated with those additional free parameters, such that error propagation for all parameters is handled correctly.
 Models are convolved with a Gaussian instrumental profile.
 We are aware that the ESPRESSO instrumental profile (IP) deviates slightly from Gaussianity but the true IP (a function of parameters such as position on detector and wavelength) has not yet been measured.
-We return to the potential impact of this assumption later.
+We return to the potential impact of this approximation later.